keldonia/bTime/documentation/scheduler.md

 ## `#getCurrentAvailability`

-The `#getCurrentAvailability` Takes a valid schedule and computes the remaining availability based on the total availability and current bookings, returns false if an invalid scehdule is passed.
+The `#getCurrentAvailability` Takes a valid schedule and computes the remaining availability based on the total availability and current bookings, throws an error if an invalid scehdule is passed.

 ```typescript
   // If using the scheduler